Tai Chi Chuan

 The Aims of Tai Chi Chuan

 Our aim at Cambridge Kung Fu is to help all our students to live safe, happy, healthy and successful lives.
-In addition to the physical benefits of Tai Chi, our classes aim to help students reap the sorts of benefits that are achieved through the repetition of slow movement sequences.
+In addition to the physical benefits of Tai Chi, we aim to help students reap the sorts of benefits that are achieved through the repetition of slow movement sequences.
 The main benefits obtained from these exercises include an increased feeling of calm, and achieveing the ability to stay relaxed in more stressful situations.
 The aim is, not only the slower you move the stronger and more balanced you will become, but also the slower you move the more relaxed and stress free you will become.

-Our Tai Chi Chuan Classes
+The Tai Chi Chuan Training

 There are many variations of Tai Chi Chuan, with the one studied at Cambridge Kung Fu being 'Kun Tao', which means 'Mother Way' or 'Martial Way'.
 Kun Tao Tai Chi is a Malaysian version of Yang style Tai Chi, with a mix of Wu, Chen and Sun influences, as taught by Grandmaster Brian Jones.